presidio-oss/specif-ai/docs/docs/current/core-features.md

 ## Feature Relationships

 - **Solution Creation** provides the structure for all **Requirements Documents**
-- **AI Interaction** enhances the quality of all document types
+- **Intelligent Requirement Interaction** enhances the quality of all document types
-- **Agent-Driven Content Generation** automatically creates specific document types based on others
+- **Agent-Driven Requirement Authoring** automatically creates specific document types based on others
 - **Business Workflows** visualize processes described in requirements
 - **Export & Integration** connects requirements to external systems

 ---

-To explore any feature in detail, click the heading links above or select from the sidebar navigation.
+## 🎉 Next Steps

+Ready to explore more with Specifai?
+1. Set up [integrations](integrations-setup.md) with your existing tools to connect your workflows.
+2. Discover [advanced features](advanced-features.md) for power users who want to push Specifai to its limits.
+3. Join our [community](https://github.com/presidio-oss/specif-ai/discussions) to ask questions, share feedback, and connect with other users.